gogleva/SecretSanta/README.md

 - TMHMM on mature peptides
 - (K/H)DEL removal

+Things to consider:

+test functions

+How to implement prediction:
+- wrap functions?
+- docker environment?
-How to implement: wrap functions? docker environment? external dependency?
+- external dependency?

+Where/How to store the data - interface to a database?